 Or, drizzle with Gochujang Sauce.
 And serve with lettuce wraps or red or green leaf lettuce.
 Or perilla leaves or roasted seaweed snack (gim).

-Other side suggestions: Korean Cucumber Salad, Korean Lettuce Salad, or Gamja Salad.
+Add more sides: Korean Cucumber Salad, Korean Lettuce Salad, or Gamja Salad.

 FAQ: